ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

   images, with weights contours and the component catalogue overlaid, and greyscale plots of the noise maps produced by Selavy.
 * All images are converted to FITS format.
-FITS is the format required for storage in CASDA - the ASKAPsoft tasks will ultimately write directly to FITS, but for now an additional step is required.
+FITS is the format required for storage in CASDA - the ASKAPsoft tasks are able to write directly to FITS (``IMAGETYPE_CONT`` etc), but if CASA-format images are created, an additional step is required.
-  This job is launched as an array job, effectively with a separate job for each CASA image.
+  At the same time, the FITS header is given the following keywords:
-  At the same time, the FITS header is given a PROJECT keyword, linking the image to the appropriate OPAL project.
-Future versions will have a more complete set of metadata.
+  PROJECT (the OPAL project code), SBID (the scheduling block ID), DATE-OBS (the date/time of the observation), DURATION (the length of the observation).
+Additionally, information on the version of the askapsoft, askappipeline and aces software is added to the HISTORY.
 * All two-dimensional images have two "thumbnail" images made.
 The thumbnail image is designed as a "quick-look" image that can be incorporated into the CASDA search results.
 Two sizes are made - a